-A summary of the syntax of the search pattern is reproduced from the PCRE documentation verbatim in Appendix A herein.
-A full description is provided in Appendix A to the Version 13.0 Release Notes.
+A summary of the syntax of the search pattern is reproduced from the PCRE documentation.
+See Appendix A - PCRE Syntax Summary on page 526.

+A full description is provided in Appendix B - PCRE Regular Expression Details on page 533.

 There may be multiple search patterns.
 If more than one search pattern is specified and more than one pattern matches the same part of the input document then priority is given to the pattern specified first.